ibancg/polyhedron-numpy/README.md

 S = np.sum(np.abs(detS)/2)                    # Surface area.
 ```

-For this mesh size, the values seems close to the analytical surface and volume of a sphere:
+For this mesh size, the values seem close to the analytical surface and volume of a sphere:

 ```python
 print('Computed surface    = {:0.2f} m^2'.format(S))